rasmuspjohansson/Pointcept/README.md

 adjusted the .yml file and saved as configs/semantic_kitti_style_Dataset2_Argorn/semseg-pt-v2m2-dataset2Argorn.py

-shouldbe trainable with
+train with

-python tools/train.py --cfg configs/semantic_kitti_style_Dataset2_Argorn/semseg-pt-v2m2-dataset2Argorn.py
+python tools/train.py --config configs/semantic_kitti_style_Dataset2_Argorn/semseg-pt-v2m2-dataset2Argorn.py

 in order to use a model trained with the last comand on a new dataset do